WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 permissionless decentralised storage network so that it remains highly available and the subject can not deny access to that data.

-### Revoking access to verifiable credentials
+### Revoking Access to Verifiable Credentials

 In cases where an entity wants to revoke access to a verifiable credential, we think agents will provide a stronger guarantee to be able to do so.
-Using a decentralised storage network, revoking access is possible through revocation lists, but with the trust that no nodes on the network misbehave and ignore the revocation lists.
+Revoking access to credentials stored on a decentralised storage network is possible through revocation lists.
+But it requires trusting nodes on the network to not misbehave by ignoring revocation lists.

 However, as we pointed out earlier, the consumer still has a copy of the data, and it can't be guaranteed that they will not use it in future.
 Therefore, revoking access to data comes down to the trust relationships established between the consumer and the subject.

-### Share credentials with a community
+### Share Credentials with a Community

 Another use case, similar to the one above is sharing verifiable credentials within a community, where other members are also sharing credentials to build a network of trust relations.
-In this case, other entities in the community need to access the verifiable credentials even if the entities that shared the verifiable credentials have left with their device.
+In this case, other entities in the community need to access the verifiable credentials even after the entities that shared the verifiable credentials have left with their device.

 Once an entity's agent leaves the community, for example, the user leaves the area with their mobile phone, then the rest of the community can't access the entity's shared data anymore.
-In such cases, a storage network approach, where entity's data are replicated on all nodes will provide a better solution.
+In such cases, a storage network approach, where entity's data are replicating on all nodes will provide a better solution.

-### Running services
+### Running Services

 Agents need to be run somewhere and the cost of running them has to be paid by somebody.
-In some use cases, for example a vendor reviews or claims made by readers of online news sites, running an agent or hub to manage access to decentralised claims can be difficult to provide.
+In some use cases, for example, when a customer leaves reviews for a vendor, or claims created by readers of online news sites, running an agent or hub to manage access to decentralised claims can be difficult to provide.
+The claims should not be only stored on the news website, nor only the reader's device.
+At the same time the subjects (vendors or news articles) can not be required to run a service for claims associated to them.

-Depending on hubs to act as agents for entities creates other points of centralisation, and in cases where an active agent is not required, we believe a decentralised, replicated storage network can provide a better solution.
+Depending on hubs to act as agents for entities creates other points of centralisation, and in cases where an active agent is not required, we believe a decentralised, replicating storage network can provide a better solution.

 ## Features

-In this section we identify a set of features that a permissionless, replicated, decentralised, storage network can support.
+In this section we identify a set of features that a permissionless, replicating, decentralised, storage network can support.
 We realise that some of these features are incompatible with each other, however, different implementations of such a network can pick and choose which features they want to support.